 To complete that assessment, do the following steps:

 Discover and get readiness information about your VBA macros and add-ins by using the Readiness Toolkit.
 We recommend to run the Readiness Toolkit on sample set of client devices across your organization.
 For more information, see Use the Readiness Toolkit to assess application compatibility for Microsoft 365 Apps.

 Use the reports to identify the readiness status of your add-ins and get recommendations about how to fix any VBA macro issues that were identified.

 Working with your business groups, define a pilot group of representative users and client devices from across the organization.
 Those client devices should include the architectures in your organization (32-bit and 64-bit) and all the critical line-of-business applications, add-ins, and macros that you want to test with Microsoft 365 Apps.

 If you use the current version of Configuration Manager, you can use the Office 365 ProPlus Pilot and Health Dashboard to help you plan, pilot, and perform your Microsoft 365 Apps deployment.
 For more information, see Office 365 ProPlus Pilot and Health Dashboard.

-As part of your Office deployment, you'll deploy Office first to the targeted group from step 3, and then do an additional round of testing to ensure compatibility between Microsoft 365 Apps and the add-ins and client devices in that group.
+As part of your deployment, you'll deploy the apps first to the targeted group from step 3, and then do an additional round of testing to ensure compatibility between Microsoft 365 Apps and the add-ins and client devices in that group.
 After you have verified compatibility, you can deploy to the rest of your organization.
-That first group will then continue to be a pilot for testing future updates from Office ahead of the rest of your organization.
+That first group can continue to be a pilot for testing future updates ahead of the rest of your organization.
 For more information, see Plan your enterprise deployment of Microsoft 365 Apps.

 Review exit criteria